codio-content/CS1Textbook/sources-cis110/Variables-types/topic-1-java-intro.rst

 	pair: class; method
 	pair: class; main method

 Every program in Java is written as a **class**.
-Java is an **object-oriented language** and we'll learn more about classes and objects in Unit 2.
+Java is an **object-oriented language** and we'll learn more about classes and objects later on.
 Inside the class, there can be a **main method** that starts the program.
 When you ask the Java run-time to *run* a class, it will always start execution in the main method.
 Here is the template for a simple Java program with a main method:

 .. code-block:: java